-A children’s book, written over 100 years ago, named Heidi, Girl of the Alps, is a novel about an orphan girl raised by her grandfather in the Swiss Alps.
-Heidi was friendly and loved by all.
-She was attached to her mountain surroundings, and her cheerful attitude helped heal her disabled, sick friend Clara.
+A century-old children’s book titled “Heidi, Girl of the Alps,” is a novel about an orphaned girl raised by her grandfather in the Swiss Alps.
+Heidi was warm and well-liked by everyone around her.
+She was deeply attached to her alpine environment, and her sunny disposition aided in the recovery of her ill and disabled friend, Clara.